 The Wolverines had another winning season in 1955.
 Once again, Bennie Oosterbaan’s footballers won 7 games and lost 2.
 Michigan finished in third place in the Big Ten Conference with a record of 5-2-0.

 Hard-working Terry Barr returned for his senior season in 1956.
 He started seven games at right halfback for Michigan that season.
 Terry’s excellent play helped Michigan post another winning season.
 For the second straight season, the Wolverines posted a final record of 7 wins and 2 losses.
 They posted another record of 5-2-0 in the Big Ten which was only good enough for second place.

 Terry Barr had an impressive career at Michigan.
-He didn’t set the record book on fire, but his 82-yard punt return against Army in 1955 was the best in Michigan Football History until it was broken in 1959.
+He did everything that Coach Oosterbaan asked him to do.
+His 82-yard punt return against Army in 1955 was the best in Michigan Football History until it was broken in 1959.
 Barr is also one of the few men in Wolverine history to throw a touchdown pass and score at least one touchdown as a runner, receiver and punt returner.
 He was a very big part of the Michigan offense in 1955 and 1956.
 Barr played on three winning teams and left the program with three varsity letters.

 Terry Barr went on to enjoy a successful career in the National Football League with the Detroit Lions.
 Sadly, Terry Barr passed away on May 28, 2009 at the age of seventy-three.
 To read more about the life of Terry Barr and the 1955 Michigan Football team please check out the links below: